 Mid-level pet stores are infamous for getting their dogs from puppy mills, so try to get your Beagle from a reputable store or breeder.
 Like we mentioned, it’s better in the long run to pay more upfront.

-Other Costs of Owning Beagles
+4 Hidden Costs of Owning Beagles

 Buying a Beagle is only the first cost you’ll have when you decide to bring a dog home.
 In reality, there are a lot of “hidden costs” to owning a Beagle.
 You’ll need to be aware of all these costs before deciding on owning a dog.

-It’s why you find so many dogs in animal shelters – they didn’t think of the lifetime cost of dog ownership.
+It’s why you find so many dogs in animal shelters – they didn’t think of the lifetime “hidden” cost of dog ownership.
 Here are some of the other costs to consider if you have a pet Beagle:

 If you get a purebred Beagle, you’ll want to register it with the American Kennel Club, or the America’s Pet Registry.
 Registrations will help you trace your dog’s lineage and history, and they can cost between $100-200.